Paulo New

 Reflecting on the trials and triumphs of my journey, one lesson stands out: tomorrow is always another day.
 I thank the entrepreneurial mindset for getting me through some of the toughest challenges in my life and pushing me to keep thinking ahead.

-And should the time come when I have to let go once again, I’m not going to hold on to the point of destroying myself.
+And should the time come when I have to let go once again, I won’t hold on so tightly to the point of destroying myself.
 Holding on to resentment, holding onto things that weigh you down, will consume you in a way that will unbalance everything.
-Sometimes you have to let go of these heavy things to find the
+Sometimes, you have to let go of these heavy things to find the way out.

 Abração,